WinUICommunity/WinUICommunity-Templates/README.md

 ## Dynamic Retrieval of Microsoft.WindowsAppSDK and Other Packages Version

 > [!TIP]
-> After version `8.0.0`, you do not need to update the WinUICommunity-Template.vsix to use the `latest version` of  Microsoft.WindowsAppSDK and Other Packages (built-in packages, not wizard libraries).
-With the new method added in version 8.0.0, if there is an internet connection, the latest version will always be added to the project.
+> After version `8.0.0`, you do not need to update the WinUICommunity-Template.vsix to use the `latest version` of  Microsoft.WindowsAppSDK and Other Packages.
+With the new method added in version 8.0.0+, if there is an internet connection, the latest version will always be added to the project.
 And if the internet connection is not connected, the latest version available in the Local/Cache will be used.

 > [!TIP]
 > After creating the project, wait a few seconds for the packages to be installed